samaujs/Ansible/README.md

 (9) Login to the newly created EC2
 <br>$ ssh -i ~/ansible/AWS/SSH/aws_access ubuntu@"Filled in with EC2 public IP address or Public DNS"

+(10) Force ansible to use local connection instead of ssh for ping servers listed in ansible_hosts to work
+<br>$ ansible all -m ping -c local --ask-vault-pass

 ** Note : If encountered the "IdempotentParameterMismatch." error, change “id” or “region” to some different values and run playbook again **